thoughtspot/thoughtspot.github.io/_appliance/aws/configuration-options.md

 | 384 GB | r5.24xlarge | 96/768 | 1x 500 GB | 200 GB for each node |

 {% include note.html content="The S3 bucket size is approximately equal to the size of the user data." %}

+For most instances, the per VM recommended user data capacity is set at 50% of the available RAM on the instance.
+However, in the case of our 16CPU/128GB RAM and 32CPU/256GB RAM instances, we support user data sizes below those numbers to budget for application overhead.

 {: id="related"}
 ## Related information